Miranda July: No One Belongs Here More Than You

 No One Belongs Here More Than You, July's collection of short stories, was published by Scribner in 2007.
 It won the Frank O'Connor International Short Story Award on September 24, 2007.

 In The New York Times, Sheelah Kolhatkar gave the collection a mixed review: "A handful of these stories are sweet and revealing, although in many cases the attempt to create 'art' is too self-conscious, and the effort comes off as pointlessly strange."

-Kirkus Reviews commented that the collection is "a smart, original collection" and "an accomplished debut collection of 16 stories, simultaneously bizarre and achingly familiar."
+Kirkus Reviews called it "a smart, original collection" and "an accomplished debut collection of 16 stories, simultaneously bizarre and achingly familiar."
 Writing in The Guardian, Josh Lacey called the volume "a fabulous collection," saying that "although a few read like experiments that didn't quite work, the majority of the 16 stories in No One Belongs Here More Than You are blisteringly good."

 As of 2015 the collection has more than 200,000 copies in circulation.

 It Chooses You

 July's non-fiction story collection It Chooses You was published by McSweeney's in 2011.

-While procrastinating during the writing of her screenplay The Future in 2009, July criss-crossed Los Angeles accompanied by photographer Brigitte Sire to meet a random selection of PennySaver sellers, glimpsing thirteen surprisingly moving and profoundly specific realities, along the way shaping her film, and herself, in unexpected ways.
-The work received mixed reviews, with fans citing the collection's "lasting impression" of realistic struggle and critics citing the mumblecore-influenced artist's writing style as a "cheap trick" in text-format.
+During the writing of her screenplay The Future in 2009, July had gone around Los Angeles accompanied by photographer Brigitte Sire to interview a random selection of thirteen PennySaver sellers.
+The work received mixed reviews, with some citing the collection's "lasting impression" of realistic struggle and some calling the mumblecore-influenced writing style a "cheap trick" in text format.

 The First Bad Man

 July's first novel The First Bad Man was published by Scribner in January 2015.
-The narrative centers around Cheryl Glickman, a middle-aged woman in crisis whose life abruptly changes course when a young woman, named Clee, moves into her home.
-The novel explores the complex relationship between Cheryl and Clee.
+The narrative centers around Cheryl Glickman, a middle-aged woman in crisis whose life abruptly changes course when a young woman named Clee moves into her home and they form a complex relationship.

-In her review for The New York Times Book Review, reviewer Lauren Groff writes The First Bad Man "makes for a wry, smart companion on any day.
+In her review for The New York Times Book Review, Lauren Groff wrote that The First Bad Man "makes for a wry, smart companion on any day.
 It's warm.
 It has a heartbeat and a pulse.
 This is a book that is painfully alive."

 All Fours

-July's second novel, All Fours, was released on May 14, 2024, from Penguin Random House.
+July's second novel, All Fours, was released on May 14, 2024 by Penguin Random House.
 The novel follows a 45-year-old perimenopausal woman who, after having an extramarital affair during a road trip, has a sexual awakening.
-It was shortlisted for the 2024 National Book Award for Fiction, and the Women's Prize for Fiction.
+It was shortlisted for the 2024 National Book Award for Fiction and the Women's Prize for Fiction.